 If someone places bets with you during the Super Bowl, you’ll pay your provider as low as $3 or so for their bet.
 If this same person isn’t still placing bets during the off-season, you won’t need to continue paying for them.
 This makes your sportsbook more scalable and flexible than flat-fee payment methods would let it be.

 Features and Customization

-When you work with Ace Per Head- the best PPH provider on the market- the price for fully-managed services starts at $10 per head.
+When you work with Ace Per Head- the best PPH provider on the market- the price for fully-managed services starts at $3 to $10 per head.
 Since you’re not starting out with any players, you won’t need to pay for anything beyond the website startup fees in the beginning.

 In the first month, you probably will only sign on 5-10 players, meaning that you won’t be paying more than $50-$100.
 This is awesome since your startup will still have enough to invest in growing- you won’t be paying more than you have available before you’ve even turned a small profit.

 However, some people choose to add features to their Ace Per Head website.
 A fully custom platform will cost more to create and maintain than template-based platforms will.
-The same may sometimes apply for extra web pages and links to sports tracking websites embedded onto your home page.
+The same may sometimes apply to extra web pages and links to sports tracking websites embedded onto your home page.

 At this point, it may cost you around $20 per head.
 However, this is still a small fee when you’re making $100-$1000 for each of these bettors.